danmarton/healthdata/README.md

 # Health Data Browser

-The **Health Data Browser** is an open source visual analytics tool
+Visual analytics tool for medical research teams

-* For medical research teams to download large data sets
+* To download large data sets by building a virtual data warehouse

-* By building a virtual data warehouse from public health data repositories
+* From public health data repositories worldwide

-* Worldwide, with an extendable list of sources
+* With an editable list of sources

 * Acessed through standard web service protocols.